towa-hi/warmancer-docs/glossary.md

 # Glossary

+Glossary of terminology for reference
+---

 ## Lobby
 A lobby is a pre-match state that bridges players before a game begins.
 On the server side, it represents an unfinalized match, holding two players and match parameters, while on the client side, it serves as a waiting area where players can view match parameters, ready up, and chat.

 ## Match
 A match is a gameplay session with two players.
 Matches end when at least one player has been defeated.

 ## Board
 A board is the set of tiles that a match is played on.
 Boards are defined with simple JSON.
 Custom board layouts can be imported and played in multiplayer.
 Boards can contain square or hexagonal tiles.